hanshuebner/xslt3-loader/README.md

         use: [ 'xslt3-loader' ]
     }

-In your application source, you can then import a stylesheet like so:
+In your application source, you can then import a stylesheet like this:

     import { stylesheet as example } from '../example.xsl';

-The stylesheet can then be used in invokations to Saxon-JS 2 like so:
+The stylesheet can then be used in invokations to Saxon-JS 2:

     console.log(SaxonJS.transform({ stylesheetInternal: example,
                                     sourceText: '<foo>bar</foo>',